AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 -   To select a fixture, type the number and press <Keys.HardKey>Enter</Keys.HardKey>.

--   To select more than one fixture, press the \[And\] softkey between each number.
+-   To select more than one fixture, press the <Keys.SoftKey>And</Keys.SoftKey> softkey between each number.
 For example 1 And 2 And 5 <Keys.HardKey>Enter</Keys.HardKey> will select 1, 2, 5.

--   To select a range of fixtures, press \[Through\].
+-   To select a range of fixtures, press <Keys.SoftKey>Through</Keys.SoftKey>.
 For example 1 Through 8 <Keys.HardKey>Enter</Keys.HardKey> will select 1-8.
 If you miss out the last number it will select all remaining fixtures of the same type.

--   To miss out fixtures in a range, use \[Not\], for example 1 Through 4 Not 3 <Keys.HardKey>Enter</Keys.HardKey> will select 1, 2, and 4.
+-   To miss out fixtures in a range, use <Keys.SoftKey>Not</Keys.SoftKey>, for example 1 Through 4 Not 3 <Keys.HardKey>Enter</Keys.HardKey> will select 1, 2, and 4.

 -   The @ softkey sets a dimmer level to the selected fixtures, for